allan-lewis/allans-home-lab/docs/how-to.md

 ```bash
 doppler run -- make <target>
 ```

+### Stable Manifest Behavior

+By default, L1 tasks that upload ISOs and templates update the stable manifest reference to point at the newly built artifact manifest.

+To disable this behavior, set:

+    UPDATE_STABLE=no

+Any value other than `yes` will prevent the stable manifest from being updated.

 ## Cleaning the Workspace

 The `clean` target removes all locally generated artifacts and temporary files created during normal operation of the stack.